marshyski/pe-razor-vagrant-stack/Demo.md

 This demo requires internet access.
 There are some bits and pieces to allow to use local files for most of the tasks except installing the Forge Modules.

-Instructions to use this off-line is out of scope.
+Instructions to use this off-line are out of scope.
 Sorry, you're on your own.